Updated Face Covering/Mask Comparison Guide

 Quality of Fit

 Make sure your face covering fully covers your nose and mouth and that it fits snugly against your face by avoiding any gaps.
 The best materials in the world are not effective if there are gaps that allow air to flow easily around the edges of the face covering.
-Visit the CDCs How to Safely Wear and Take Off a Cloth Face Covering for more information.
+Visit the CDCs Your Guide to Masks page for more information.

 Ways to make a snug fit face covering: